Parking meter

 A parking meter is a device used to collect money in exchange for the right to park a vehicle in a particular place for a limited amount of time.
 Parking meters can be used by municipalities as a tool for enforcing their integrated on-street parking policy, usually related to their traffic and mobility management policies, but are also used for revenue.

 History

 An early patent for a parking meter, U.S. patent, was filed by Roger W. Babson, on August 30, 1928.
-The meter was intended to operate on power from the battery of the parking vehicle and required a connection from the vehicle to the meter.
+The meter was intended to operate on power from the battery of the parking vehicle and required a connection from the car to the meter.